Berkeley-CS195/sp23/content/readings.md

 **Survey coming soon.**

 - Recommended: Mozur, "[A Genocide Incited on Facebook, With Posts From Myanmar’s Military][myanmar]"
+- Recommended: Barwick, Ryan, "[Brands are still playing ball with clickbait ad sites, advertising’s roach that will survive the bomb][chumbox]"
-- Recommended: Smiley, "[The College Kids Doing What Twitter Won't][college_twitter]"
+- Extra: Smiley, "[The College Kids Doing What Twitter Won't][college_twitter]"
 - Extra: Garrett, Resnick, "[Resisting Political Fragmentation on the Internet][political_fragmentation]"
 - Extra: Kolbert, "[Why Facts Don't Change Our Minds][fact_mind]"
 - Extra: McClain, Collen, "[70% of U.S. social media users never or rarely post or share about political, social issues][never_share]"